Issue 7 COLLABORATION

 - Font: 12 pt Garamond or a similar font

 - Up to three pieces per submission.
 Any additional work after the first three will not be reviewed.
+Please refrain from inserting text submissions directly into the body of the email.

 - Simultaneous submissions allowed.
 Please let us know if it is published elsewhere.